 2.1.4 Goals

 Our goal is heavily based on our prototypes we provide.
 Having a “researching through prototyping” mindset we strive to get a sense of what’s possible in a realistic manner.
 We realised that it is way easier to discuss a proposal or an idea rather than an abstract theory of traffic dynamics.
 With this approach we are able to lower the perception of how much knowledge one must have to be involved in this process.
 Even a small action, such as colouring a parking space with drawing chalk, can serve as an expression of a need for more personality and aesthetic diversity within a street.
 Our goal is to empower people in a manner of speaking through actions that on one hand have a benefit for the street and the neighbourhood as it allows people to connect and dwell, but also to have a political component that is being expressed in a public manner.
 In our research we have different political bullet points we distilled as “problematic” that we would like to address.
 When talking about the scarcity of space we want to show how absurd the waste of space is by having all streets parked with cars and also how much relevance is given to the ability of having to park a car from a monetary aspect as this possibility is extremely cheap.
-We are aware that we are not gonna get rid of cars within a city but there are better solutions in place such as underground car parks or car sharing.
+We are aware that getting rid of cars within a city but is not a possible objective, but in comparison to the current situation, thinking and encouraging better solutions such as underground car parks or car sharing could lead to much improvement.
 The city has realised that this amount of parking spaces is clearly not necessary and thus a lot of them are being removed.
 Following this movement we would like to provide a direct solution to how this space can be used and substituted.

 Within the framework of the many different actions and the possibilities they offered, we were repeatedly confronted with the question of longevity and manifestation.
 In many situations we have noticed that the motivation and willingness to create ideas is there on the part of the residents.
 However, since we also want to have an impact after the action, it is also our goal to develop a digital documentation tool which, together with a physical legacy (e.g. a plaque with a QR code), functions as a portrait and solution library and can thus also offer added value in the longer term.
 Furthermore, it is our goal to compile a manual that outlines the most important clues for actions on the street and presents many different ideas that can be carried out by oneself, with varying degrees of effort.